JuliaLang/julia/README.md

 Julia has a web REPL with very preliminary graphics capabilities.
 Follow these instructions for setting up the web repl locally.
-In external, doing `make install-lighttpd` will download and build lighttpd.
+In deps, doing `make install-lighttpd` will download and build lighttpd.
 Use the launch-webserver script to start the webserver and web-repl.
 Point your browser to `http://localhost:2000/`.
 Try `plot(cumsum(randn(1000)))`